FAQ of rAAV

 Q: what does rAAV titer unit GC/ml stand for?

 A: GC stands for genomic copies, the number of gene copies.
 GC/ml stands for the total number of genome copies contained in the viral particles per ml of viral fluid.
 PackGene apply SYBR green fluorescent quantitative PCR to detect the titer of AAV and calibrate with the ATCC standards, and the specific PCR primers are aimed at the ITR region.
-PackGene will provide AAV products with 1E+13 GC/ml or above.
+PackGene will provide AAV Fast Services with 1E+13 GC/ml or above.

 VG/ml stands for Vector Genomes/ml, which also indicates the titer of AAV viral vector and the number of genome copies contained in each milliliter of virus fluid.
 Dot-blotting method, QC-PCR, real time PCR method are usually applied for assay.
 The sample is usually treated with DNasel before assay, so the titer generally refers to the total number of genome copies contained in the viral particle per milliliter of virus fluid.